stigok/blog.stigok.com/collections/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

     # grub-mkconfig -o /boot/grub/grub.cfg

-Create an entry in `/etc/crypttab` to make systemd automatically decrypt the boot partition on successful boot using its keyfile
+Create an entry in `/etc/crypttab` to make systemd decrypt and mount the boot partition automatically on successful boot using its keyfile

     # inside /etc/crypttab
     encrypted-boot UUID=%uuid% /etc/initcpio/keys/encrypted-boot.key luks